forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 #### Summary Hung
-**Early-Morning vs Spot Posterior Oropharyngeal Saliva for Diagnosis of SARS-CoV-2 Infection: Implication of Timing of Specimen Collection for Community-Wide Screening**
+Hung DL, Li X, Chiu KH, Yip CC, To KK, Chan JF, Sridhar S, Chung TW, Lung KC, Liu RW, Kwan GS.
+Early-morning vs spot posterior oropharyngeal saliva for diagnosis of SARS-CoV-2 infection: implication of timing of specimen collection for community-wide screening.
+InOpen forum infectious diseases 2020 Jun (Vol. 7, No. 6, p. ofaa210).
+US: Oxford University Press.

 ##### Methods
 * "Posterior oropharyngeal saliva was collected at 5 different time points within the same day from 18 patients with previously confirmed SARS-CoV-2 infection by molecular testing.
 Cycle threshold (Ct) values were compared."
 * "The 5 specific time points were (1) early-morning (first thing in the morning upon awakening, before teeth brushing, mouth rinsing, and eating breakfast); (2) before lunch; (3) before afternoon tea at 3 pm; (4) before dinner; and (5) before bedtime (and before teeth brushing).
 Patients were not asked to refrain from eating, drinking, or mouth rinsing before collection of posterior oropharyngeal saliva at the second, third, and fourth time points to resemble spot saliva taken at the clinic in real life."